Study Programme in Engineering - Computer Science

 ExaminationThere are no set examination periods, and generally no final exam at the end of a semester, an academic year, or a complete study programme.
 Examination usually takes place at the end of each course, module, or unit.

-Professional ContactDuring the education you will have several possibilities to contact the local industry through guest lectures, company visits and internships.
+Professional ContactDuring the education you will have several possibilities to contact the local industry through guest lectures, company visits and a mentorship programme.
 Most of our students also do their exam work in the industry.

 Course of study